poelstra/ts-promise/README.md

   Returns a human-readable representation of the promise and its status.
 - `inspect(): string`
   Returns a human-readable representation of the promise and its status.
+- `delay(ms: number): Promise<T>`
+  Create a promise that resolves with the same value of this promise, after `ms` milliseconds.
+The timer will start when the current promise is resolved.
+  If the current promise is rejected, the resulting promise is also rejected, without waiting for the timer.

 # TODO